-ACER uses a SPX RD8000 locator and TX-10 transmitter for utility line location and tracing.
-When necessary, GPR may also be used for locating underground utilities.
-The RD800 supports a very large range of locatable, active and passive frequencies.
+In order to locate subsurface utilities, ACER utilizes a wide variety of equipment.
+On most typical utility locating surveys, ACER uses a RadioDetection RD8100 locator and TX-10 transmitter for utility line location and tracing.
+The RD8100 supports a very large range of locatable, active and passive frequencies.

 Active frequencies are applied directly to a buried conductor using the transmitter.
 The transmitter can apply a signal using induction or direct connection.
 For induction, the transmitter is placed on the ground over or near the survey area.
 The appropriate frequency is selected, which the transmitter induces indiscriminately to any nearby metallic conductor.
 For direct connection, the transmitter is connected directly to the pipe or cable.
 The transmitter applies a discrete signal to the line, which can be traced using the locator.

 Hammonton Water Department

 In order to complete remediation activities associated with a former coal gas facility, select utilities at the Water Department property needed to be relocated.
 A combination of instruments including...

 Using sondes, the RD8100 can also be used to pinpoint joints in iron gas pipes, locate blockages in plastic water pipes, and monitor the progress of horizontal boring tools.
 A sonde is a small battery powered signal transmitter that can be inserted into non-metallic ducts, drains, or sewers so they can be located and traced with a locator.